xitrum-framework/xitrum-doc/guide/action_view.rst

 Also, you can use utility methods provided by Scalate like ``unescape``.
 See the `Scalate doc <http://scalate.fusesource.org/documentation/index.html>`_.

-If you want to have exactly instance of the current action, cast ``currentAction`` to the action you wish.

 The default Scalate template type is `Jade <http://scalate.fusesource.org/documentation/jade.html>`_.
 You can also use `Mustache <http://scalate.fusesource.org/documentation/mustache.html>`_, `Scaml <http://scalate.fusesource.org/documentation/scaml-reference.html>`_, or